Emo Hair: Iconic Cuts & How to Style Them

 How to Style It Step by Step

-Getting the look takes a flat iron and a little patience.
+Getting the look right takes a flat iron and a little patience.
 The fringe should fall sleek and straight across the eye, while the back and crown stay textured and voluminous.

 Step What to Do